andriykuba/reactivemongo-shortcuts-play-json/README.md

 Find zero or one document.
 It throw an exception if more than one document found.
-Projection can be used as well.
+Projection can also be used.

 ```scala
 MyCollection.one(Json.obj("name" -> "Adam Smith"))